 B.S.
 Biola University

 Ph.D.
 Portland State University

-Details: My husband is an elementary school teacher in our home town, Sublimity.
-We have one adopted son from Haiti and we are in the process of adopting again from Ghana.
-To find out more about our adoption process, go to adoptdroiy.blogspot.com and subscribe!
+Personal: Sarah’s husband is an elementary school teacher in their hometown, Sublimity.
+The Comstocks have one adopted son from Haiti and are in the process of adopting again from Ghana.
+Find out more about their adoption process at adoptdroiy.blogspot.com.

-Ministry Experience and Involvement: I currently attend Grace Bible Fellowship in Stayton where I am involved in and help lead children’s ministries, community outreach and missions.
-Short-term mission work to Puebla, Mexico and Sao Paulo, Brazil.
-Here at Corban I am the faculty sponsor and leader of our annual short term medical mission trip to Haiti; we take Health Science students and local physicians and nurses to minister through medical clinics in the areas surrounding Port-au-Prince.
+Sarah’s previous short-term mission work includes Puebla, Mexico and São Paulo, Brazil.
+At Corban, Sarah is the faculty sponsor and leader of the Health Science department’s annual short-term medical mission trip to Haiti where students and local physicians and nurses minister through medical clinics in the areas surrounding Port-au-Prince.

 Why Corban: "I chose to teach at Corban University because of the school’s mission ‘to educate students to make a difference in the world for Jesus Christ.’
 Not only is the university dedicated to students learning in their subject, we also care about the student as a whole.
 We want to help students mature in their walk with Christ, while also using the gifts God gave them within their specific discipline.
 The university is dedicated to excellence in education and I am excited to be a part of the process.”